quietui/quiet/docs/docs/components/tooltip.md

 ```

 :::info
-Due to platform limitations, some Quiet components are treated differently when used as tooltip anchors, but they will still be announced by screen readers.
+Due to platform limitations, some Quiet components are treated differently when used as tooltip anchors, but they will still be announced as expected by screen readers.
 :::

 ## Examples